Tanvir000Tonoy/2025/January 2025.md

 Corrected the TIN, collected a few NIDs, and obtained the land papers for our building, which costs around 1 crore.

 08.01.2025<br>
-Currently at the Notary public center to accomplish several tasks, including financial declaration, financial matrix, and rental agreement.
+At the Notary public center to accomplish several tasks, including financial declaration, financial matrix, and rental agreement.

 11.01.2025<br>
 I have these points to cover within 6 hours: